Central Question: What are important causes of the Trail of Tears that people should know about today?

 U.S. History Investigation 3

 Students use historical texts to understand the story of Cherokee Removal and its various causes.
-After reading and analyzing a collection of sources, students use evidence and reasoning to write an argument and counterargument about which cause of Cherokee Removal is most important to commemorate.
+After reading and analyzing a collection of sources, students use evidence and reasoning to write an argument and counterargument about which causes of Cherokee Removal are most important to commemorate.

 Student Materials